kubernetes/website/content/zh-cn/docs/concepts/configuration/manage-resources-containers.md

 Your applications cannot expect any performance SLAs (disk IOPS for example) from local ephemeral storage.

-As a beta feature, Kubernetes lets you track, reserve and limit the amount of ephemeral local storage a Pod can consume.
+Kubernetes lets you track, reserve and limit the amount of ephemeral local storage a Pod can consume.
 -->